robincher/node-apex-api-security/README.md

 let appId = 'yourAppID';
 ```

 If you are authenticating with ApiSigningUtil L1 , please provide the App secret generated.

-***Note: Set it to null if you are using ApiSigningUtil L2 RSA256 Signing***
+***Note: Set the secret to null or undefined if you are using ApiSigningUtil L2 RSA256 Signing***

 ```
 let secret = 's0m3S3ecreT';
 ```

-If you are authenticating with ApiSigningUtil L2 , please provide either  (certFileName) or the actual contents (certString)
+If you are authenticating with ApiSigningUtil L2 , please provide either  (certFileName) or the actual contents (certString).

 1)Signing certificate contents